EDMdesigner/EDMdesigner-API-Doc/README.md

 #### Parameters (you should post):
   * id {String} The identification of the custom strings bunch
   * title {String or  localization Object with 'en' property} the displayed name of the bunch
-  * items {Array} Array of customStrings Object, see here:
+  * items {Array} Array of customStrings Object, see here: TODO: link

 ####Response
 Http status code 200